Emerge-Lab/gpudrive/README.md

  * The max distance achieved so far in the level.
  * The number of steps remaining in the episode.

+**Rewards:**
+  Agents are rewarded for the max distance achieved along the Y axis (the length of the level).
+Each step, new reward is assigned if the agents have progressed further in the level, or a small penalty reward is assigned if not.

 For specific details about the format of observations, refer to exported ECS components introduced in the [code walkthrough section](#simulator-code-walkthrough-learning-the-madrona-ecs-apis).

 Overall the "full simulator" contains logic for three major concerns: